pranavreddy23/autoware.privately-owned-vehicles/PathDet/create_path/TuSimple/README.md

 ## TuSimple dataset preprocessing script for PathDet.

-This script parse the [TuSimple lane detection dataset](https://www.kaggle.com/datasets/manideep1108/tusimple?resource=download) to create a dataset comprising input images in PNG format and a single drivable path as the ground truth, derived as the mid-line between the left/right ego lanes.
+This script parse the [TuSimple lane detection dataset](https://www.kaggle.com/datasets/manideep1108/tusimple?resource=download) (24GB) to create a dataset comprising input images in PNG format and a single drivable path as the ground truth, derived as the mid-line between the left/right ego lanes.

+- Data acquisition: by TuSimple - an autonomous trucking company, with 6,408 road images on US highways.
+- Features:
+    - Different conditions (weather, light, highway, traffic, etc.)
+    - Lane detection competition in CVPR 2017 WAD.
+- Annotation method: polylines for lane markings

+- TuSimple directory structure (from download)
+    - `clips/` : video clips
+    - `some_clip/` : sequential images, 20 frames
+    - `tasks.json` : label data in training set, and a submission template for testing set.

+- Data label format:
+    - `raw_file` : (str) 20th frame file path in a clip
+    - `lanes` : (list) lists of lanes, each list represents a lane.
+Each element is X-coordinate across the polyline.
+    - `h_samples` : (list) list of Y-coordinate across the polyline.
+        - `-2` means there is no existing lane marking.
+    - Normally each frame has 4 lanes (ego x 2, left, right), but some has 5 (changing lane).

 ## I. Functions